 - Applus Laboratories have done some side-channel attack testing and fault injection testing on OP-TEE using the HiKey 620 device.
 Their findings and fixes can be found at the Security Advisories page at optee.org. - Riscure did a mini-audit of OP-TEE which generated a couple of patches (see PR#2745).
-The Security Advisories page at optee.org will be updated with more information regarding that in the future.
+The OP-TEE OS Security Advisories page on Github will be updated with more information regarding that in the future.